ubytedev/WorkerUpstreamNotify/README.md

 # Worker Upstream Notify

-Extending [GenericActivityFramework](https://ubyte.dev/plugins/generic-activity-framework/), WorkerUpstreamNotify introduces boilerplate functionality for workers to send any type of notifications to its higher initiator.
+Extending [GenericActivityFramework](https://ubyte.dev/plugins/generic-activity-framework/), WorkerUpstreamNotify introduces boilerplate functionality for workers to send dedicated notifications to its higher initiator, which may or may not listen to them.

+The emphasis lies in the explicitness of notifying a higher worker about something that shouldn't necessarily be known by everyone publicly.